puyacodes/pdcsc/README.md

 If something failed, we can issue a hotfix and apply the fix immediately to counter the bug.

-Again, we are going up to resolve and fix the issue.
+Again, we are going up in order to resolve and fix the issue.

 # Features